4 Easy Ways to Perform BI Testing

 Stage 1: Data Processing and Storage

-• Source data: The information in the source system might have data problems because of how it was entered.
+- Source data: The information in the source system might have data problems because of how it was entered.
 BI teams have no control over their source data, which can lead to problems that affect the business reports.
-That is why it is important to validate the integrity of the data source to ensure preciseness.
+That is why it is important to validate the integrity of the data source to ensure precision.

-• Data warehouse/Database: Even if no errors are found in the source testing, the data warehouse could be the problem.
-There is the possibility that some orders could be missed in the data warehouse leading to these issues.
-It could also be that the data for these orders have been accidentally misplaced.
+- Data warehouse/Database: Even if no errors are found in the source testing, the data warehouse could be the problem.
+There is the possibility that some orders could be missed in the data warehouse, leading to these issues.
+It could also be that the data for these orders has been accidentally misplaced.

 Stage 2: BI Testing

-• Data layers: Also called the metadata layers, data layers provide high-level objects with easy access to business users.
-The information here is obtained from databases and is considered soft data transformations.
+- Data layers: Also called the metadata layers, data layers provide high-level objects with easy access for business users.
+The information here is obtained from databases and is considered soft data transformation.

 You can ensure BI test readiness by evaluating the following:

-• Test data availability: Experts recommend that testers have their own test data available such as the information that covers all business scenarios.
+- Test data availability: Experts recommend that testers have their own test data available, such as information that covers all business scenarios.

 4 Steps Involved in a BI Testing Sequence